royqh1979/Dev-CPP/README.md

+# New version of Red Panda C++ 7 can be found at https://github.com/royqh1979/RedPanda-CPP.

 Red Panda Dev C++ （小熊猫Dev-C++，old name Dev-C++ 2000） is a improved fork of Orwell Dev-C++.

 Orwell Dev-C++ has stopped updating since 2015, So I forked it.